Safe and comfortable homes

 Immigration accommodation certificate

 If you want to sponsor someone to live in the UK, you need to get an accommodation certificate for your home.
-To assess your property's suitability for issues, such as hazards or overcrowding, apply for an inspection.
+To assess your property's suitability for issues, such as hazards or overcrowding, apply for an inspection (PDF, 158KB).